Eznik of Kolb

+Eznik of Kolb (Եզնիկ Կողբացի; c.
+380 – 450) was an Armenian Christian writer of the 5th century.
+He was one of the students of Mesrop Mashtots, the inventor of the Armenian alphabet.
+His only surviving work is an untitled treatise which refutes various religious and philosophical ideas.
+Scholars refer to this work as Refutation of the Sects or On God.
+Travelling to Edessa and Constantinople, Eznik participated in the translation of the Bible and other Christian literature from Greek and Syriac into Armenian.
+He is believed to be identical with a bishop of Bagrevand named Eznik.

 Biography

-Eznik was born in Koghb (modern-day Tuzluca, Turkey), located in a tributary valley of the Chorokh in the historical province of Tayk, in Northern Greater Armenia.

-He was a pupil of Catholicos Isaac the Great of Armenia and of Saint Mesrop.
-At their request he went first to Edessa, then to Constantinople to perfect himself in the various sciences and to collect or copy Syriac and Greek manuscripts of the Bible, and the writings of the Fathers of the Church.
-He returned to Armenia after the First Council of Ephesus (431).
+Eznik was born in approximately 380 in Kolb (modern-day Tuzluca, Turkey) in the district of Chakatk in the province of Ayrarat, in northern Greater Armenia.
+He was a pupil of Catholicos Isaac the Great of Armenia and of Mesrop Mashtots, who were undertaking the creation of the Armenian alphabet and the translation of Christian texts into Armenian.
+Eznik studied at the school of Ashtishat and participated in the translation of the Bible and other texts into Armenian.
+At their request he went first to Edessa, then to Constantinople to perfect himself in the various sciences and to collect or copy Syriac and Greek manuscripts of the Bible, and the writings of the Church Fathers.
+He returned to Armenia after 434.

-He is probably identical with Eznik, Bishop of the region of Bagrevand, who took part in the Synod of Artashat in 449.
+He is probably identical with Eznik, bishop of the region of Bagrevand, who took part in the Synod of Artashat in 449.

 Works

-In addition to his labors in connection with the new version of the Bible and various translations, he composed several works, the principal of which is his remarkable apologetic treatise "Against the Sects" or "On God".
+In addition to his labors in connection with the new version of the Bible and various translations, he composed several works, the principal of which is his remarkable apologetic treatise Against the Sects or On God.
 It was written between 441 and 449, and contains four parts: